 Anyone who’s traveled along Interstate 84 to the Columbia River Gorge knows that there’s just one problem: The view, one of the most beautiful in the state, whizzes by at 65 miles per hour.
-Starting Aug.
-3, 2019, a brand-new section of the Historic Columbia River Highway State Trail will be open to visitors to soak up the grandeur at a much slower, gentler pace — by foot or bicycle, without vehicle traffic.
+The newest section of the Historic Columbia River Highway State Trail open to visitors lets you soak up the grandeur at a much slower, gentler pace — by foot or bicycle, without vehicle traffic.

-Kids, families, seniors and users of all mobilities will be able to access the new 3-mile route between Wyeth Trailhead and Lindsey Creek, with continued access to Troutdale and Viento State Park for an out-and-back bike or walking trip, or just to wander a section for a bit.
+Kids, families, seniors and users of all mobilities may access the new 3-mile route between Wyeth Trailhead and Lindsey Creek, with continued access to Troutdale and Viento State Park for an out-and-back bike or walking trip, or just to wander a section for a bit.
 The main trailhead is at Wyeth (Exit 51 off of I-84), but you can also access this section of trail from the Starvation Creek trailhead (Exit 55), and Viento State Park (Exit 56).

 The views are worth it.
 In the viaduct section, there’s a view of the aptly named Wind Mountain, with an area to stop and look east and west along the span of the Gorge.
 Traveling eastward along the trail into the trees, there’s an idyllic forest setting to explore, under tree canopy away from the interstate, and not as windy.
 Further eastward you can see almost into Hood River, and marvel at the rock formations that make the Gorge area so unique.